s-johansson/monitoring-common-shell-library/FUNCREF.md

 0 on success, 1 on failure

-## 13. Function `is_empty`
+## 13. Function `is_empty_str`

-returns 0, if the provided string has a zero length.
+returns 0, if the provided string has a length of zero.
 Otherwise it returns 1.

 ### 13a.
 Parameters